butla/bultrowicz.com/modern_gui_for_multi_desktop_app_development_evaluation.rst

 "Eel is not as fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like" Dunno why is that.
 What does full Electron give?
 If you can use HTML, CSS, JS and normal Python that should be good enough.

+.. rubric:: Footnotes

+.. [#] Windows and MacOS is a must (most customers there), but I want to normalize releasing on Linux as well.
+       Also, if you have a truly multi-platform solution, it should just work anywhere.
+       Even on Android and iOS.
+       but I'm sure I'll iron the script out once I need to setup another system or when I'll boot a live install.